-Proper battery charging involves many considerations, but it pretty much boils down to one thing - ensuring that the battery receives the correct current to adequately charge/recharge the battery and keep it charged.
-For a typical lead-acid battery, the float charging current on a fully charged battery should be approximately 1 milliamp (mA) per Ah at 77°F (25°C).
+Proper battery charging involves many considerations but it pretty much boils down to one thing and that is ensuring that the battery receives the correct current to adequately charge/recharge the battery and keep it charged.
+For a typically lead-acid battery, the float charging current on a fully charged battery should be approximately 1 milliamp (mA) per Ah at $77^{\circ}F$ (25°C).
 Any current that is greater than 3 mA per Ah should be investigated.
-At a recent International Battery Conference (BATTCON®), a panel of experts, when asked what they considered were the three most important things to monitor on a battery, unanimously agreed on two: battery temperature and current.
+At the 2009 International Battery Conference (BATTCON®), a panel of experts when asked what they considered were the three most important things to monitor on a battery, the unanimously agreed on two, which were battery temperature and current.